roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7258/web-management-platform/system.md

 The system time is displayed here.
 Additionally, you can edit the Host Name and select the Time zone.
 Another way to get the correct time is to use Timing Synchronization.
 You can Enable NTP client mode, enable NTP server and provide server candidate URLs.

-:::tip Note
+:::tip 📝 NOTE
-:pencil: Time Synchronization tab is displayed in all System sub-menus.
+ Time Synchronization tab is displayed in all System sub-menus.
 :::

 ### Logging